 Should You Consider Using Podcasts?

-Podcasts aren’t that different from any other kind of radio program.
-The main difference being that podcast creators distribute the episodes of their program over the Internet for people to listen rather than a radio station.
+Podcasts really aren’t that different from any other kind of radio program: the only difference is that podcast creators distribute the episodes of their program over the Internet for everyone to listen to rather than using a traditional radio station.

-Because podcasting is seen as a “do it yourself” format they vary greatly in quality.
-Some are recorded in professional studios and others in nice home studios with great microphones.
-Meanwhile, there are others recorded with a mobile phone or with a cheap microphone which may have reduced quality.
+Because podcasting, by nature, is a “do it yourself” format, they vary greatly in quality.
+Some are recorded in professional studios, others in nice home studios with great microphones.
+Meanwhile, there are others recorded with a mobile phone or with a cheap microphone.

 According to Apple podcasts they offer 500,000 active podcasts.
 Their content includes more than 100 languages.